 For successions as of 17 August 2015, new conflict of laws rules apply because of the EU Succession Regulation.
 They are valid in all EU Member States except Denmark, Ireland and the United Kingdom.
+The Regulation is not only applicable to cross-border inheritances within the EU, but also to cases with links to third countries (e.g., US citizens with their habitual abode in a Member State).
 According to the Regulation, the deceased's habitual abode at the time of his or her death instead of his or her nationality is relevant for the question of which succession law is applicable.
 If it is obvious that the deceased had a closer relationship to another state, that state's law will apply under certain circumstances.
 There is, however, the opportunity to opt for the succession law of an individual's nationality through a will, a joint will or by conclusion of an agreement regarding succession.